Physically Interpretable World Models via Weakly Supervised Representation Learning: Discussion and Future Work

-Our experiment demonstrates that the extrinsic architecture with a discrete latent space is optimal for learning physically interpretable world models from weak supervision.
+\paragraph{Predictive performance and interpretability.} Our experiments show that the extrinsic architecture with a discrete latent space is optimal for learning physically interpretable world models from weak supervision.
 This approach achieves superior prediction accuracy (Figure~\ref{fig:2}) by decoupling perception from physical state abstraction and leveraging quantization as a powerful regularizer against visual noise.
 The learned representations are not only predictive but also genuinely physically grounded, as evidenced by the model's ability to recover true system parameters (Figure~\ref{fig:3}) and generate qualitatively plausible visual rollouts that far exceed baseline performance (Figure~\ref{fig:4}).
-Crucially, the substantial gains in interpretability and prediction accuracy come at a minimal cost to downstream controller performance (Table~\ref{tab:2}), validating our architecture as a robust and practical solution.
+Crucially, the substantial gains in interpretability and prediction accuracy come at a minimal cost to downstream controller performance, as reported in Table~\ref{tab:2} in the Appendix.
+Across all variants and noise levels, predicted actions are largely unperturbed, confirming that physical interpretability does not degrade task-relevant visual fidelity.
+Notably, the extrinsic-discrete variant achieves the strongest balance between physical grounding and reconstruction quality for downstream control.
 DVBF performs poorly in our settings because its Gaussian latent space and amortized inference provide no physical inductive bias, causing the learned states to drift and quickly accumulate errors during multi-step rollouts.
 This makes DVBF unstable in visually rich or discontinuous dynamics environments, which explains its large performance gap relative to structured models such as PIWM.
+We note that all baselines, including the standard world model, were trained to convergence using early stopping on the same validation set, ruling out underfitting as an explanation for the performance gap.

+\paragraph{Out-of-distribution generalization.} It remains an open question whether the learned physically interpretable representations exhibit domain transfer and better compositional generalization than purely data-driven baselines, for example, under unseen initial conditions, modified system parameters, or visual domain shifts.
+We expect physical grounding to provide a structural advantage in such scenarios, but systematic evaluation is left for future work.
+Since PIWM currently requires a partially specified dynamics model, it would be promising to discover the equation structure, for example, via symbolic regression or neural ODEs.

+Our framework assumes that the partially known dynamics model provides a reasonable approximation of the true system.
+When the assumed equations omit significant physical effects (e.g., tire slip, air resistance, or actuator delays), the learned parameters may compensate to some extent, but prediction accuracy will degrade.
+Investigating graceful degradation under deliberately misspecified dynamics, and developing mechanisms to detect or correct such misspecification, is an important direction for future work.